flyteorg/flyte/rsts/getting_started/index.rst

 Running Flyte Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^
-You can either execute the code in python environment or on a remote cluster.
-We will show how to run on a demo local cluster.
+You can run the workflows in `example.py` on a local python environment or a Flyte cluster.
+In this guide, you'll learn how to run a demo local cluster.

 Locally
 """"""""